Warriors (Lin-Manuel Miranda and Eisa Davis album): Recording, production and musical style

-Lauryn Hill's vocals were recorded separately from the rest of the album at an unknown location.
-Aneesa Folds recorded a demo vocal on the track that was sent to Hill.
-During a later photography shoot, Miranda received a text message from Hill's management with a Dropbox link to a file containing Hill's vocals.
+Lauryn Hill's vocals for "If You Can Count" were recorded separately from the rest of the album at an unknown location.
+Miranda and Davis had written to Hill, providing her with the track and a demo vocal, explaining why she was their only choice for the role of Cyrus.
+During a photography shoot a year later, Miranda received a text message from Hill's management with a Dropbox link to a file containing Hill's vocals.
 Miranda immediately went to a changing room to listen to the song.
+Hill added her own harmonies, and is credited as a co-producer on the track.

 Miranda, as another addition to Warriors, made a voice recording of his children when they bothered him at home during his work on the album.
 His six-year-old son Francisco gave a 20-second scream, which is used in a loop with reverb on "Derailed".
 Miranda described the scream as providing "the harmonic backbone of the track".
 His nine-year-old son Sebastian whispers "run" at the end of the same track.

 The voices of Miranda and Davis themselves both also appear on the album, though Miranda has not confirmed exactly where his can be heard.
 In addition to Davis' early voice memo recording, used as a horn line in the opening song, she has a spoken line elsewhere on the album.

-In addition to his performing role, Nas is also credited as an executive producer of the album, alongside Miranda, Davis, and Craig Kallman.
-Elizondo commented on the importance of Nas' role as executive producer, explaining that the credibility he brought helped encourage the participation of artists who might otherwise have felt out of their comfort zone.
+In addition to his performing role, Nas is credited as an executive producer of the album, alongside Miranda, Davis, and Craig Kallman.
+Elizondo commented on the importance of Nas's role as executive producer, explaining that the credibility he brought helped encourage the participation of artists who might otherwise have felt out of their comfort zone.
 Other credits on the album include mastering by Chris Gehringer, and Pete Ganbarg as A&R.